USS Snatch: Research voyages

+The Argo also made an interesting scientific discovery in the Eastern Pacific Ocean.
+In June of 1965, the Argo was on a student cruise for Scripps Institution of Oceanography’s Department of Earth Sciences.
+On June 22, a group of graduate students, led by Dr. Manuel N. Bass, discovered a previously unknown submarine mountain about 1,300 miles west-southwest of Acapulco, Mexico.
+The mountain was named "Dowd Guyot" by the scientists on board the Argo in honor of geochemistry graduate student William Laurence Dowd, who was murdered on June 13 by burglars whom he walked in on while they were ransacking his apartment.
+Dowd Guyot was originally thought to be an isolated seamount, which would be unusual because seamounts are normally found in linear groups called "hotspot tracks" due to their formation on moving tectonic plates above geologic hot spots.
+However, in 1988 the U.S. Research Vessel "Thomas Washington" discovered two other seamounts aligned with Dowd Guyot, 40 miles and 60 miles to the northwest.
+Collectively, these three seamounts are now known as the Acapulco Seamounts.

 During 1966 the ship did winter work in the northwestern Pacific, Bering Sea, and the Okhotsk Sea.

 Argo paired again with RV Horizon for the 1967 Nova expedition conducted in the southwest Pacific.
 Significant information on the geological structures were reported and contributed to modern knowledge of global geology.

 During the Circe Expedition (1968–1969) concentrating on the geology and geophysics of the Pacific, Indian and Atlantic, Argo worked in the Southwest Indian Ridge and collected specimens of "lower crustal matic and upper mantle ultramatic rocks never before recovered in oceanic areas" while also field-testing a shipboard computer linked to a prototype satellite navigation system.

 The ship features in the experience of a number of the well known names in oceanography and has itself given its name to ocean features.
 The Argo fracture zone (11°30' S 69°30' E – 16°00' S 63°00' E) is noted along with the North Australian Basin (14°30' S 116°00' E) as among a number of the ship's discoveries.
 The note in the GEBCO Gazetteer for the fracture zone is: